 Although these pieces are now housed in an abbey in Austria, they were originally made for the Benedictine abbey of St. Blaise in the Black Forest (Germany).
 During the dissolution of the monasteries in Bavaria in 1806, the abbot moved his convent and the treasure to St. Paul im Lavanttal and thus preserved them.
 Amongst the treasure were three medieval vestments: a cope from the 12th century (now in St. Paul), a cope from the 13th century (also in St. Paul) and a chasuble from the 13th century (now in the Österreichische Museum für angewandte Kunst in Vienna).

 The cope from the 13th century is stitched with silks and gold threads.
-The main stitches used on the cope are closed herringbone stitch and brick stitch for the silk and underside couching for the gold threads.
+The main stitches used on the cope are long-armed cross-stitch and brick stitch for the silk and underside couching for the gold threads.
 However, details are also worked in other surface stitches like chain stitch and split stitch.
-The silk used for the brick stitch is untwisted, but looks softly twisted and thicker for the closed herringbone stitch.
+The silk used for the brick stitch is untwisted, but looks softly twisted and thicker for the long-armed cross-stitch.
 Originally, no linen background fabric showed; the whole cope was covered in stitches!
 During conservation, it became clear that the cope had been sown together from loom-width strips of linen before the stitching commenced.

 Depicted on the cope are the hagiographies (legends of the saints) of St. Blaise on the one side and St. Vincent of Saragossa on the other.
 Both saints were the patron saints of the abbey church.
 Scenes of the hagiographies are depicted as medallions as would have been the norm for stained glass windows in the 13th century.
 Each scene is accompanied by a few words to aid identification.